-According to the American Cancer Society, there is no direct link to ovarian cancer from using asbestos-free talc hygiene products.
-Scientists generally accept that using talc with asbestos can cause cancer if inhaled.
+According to the American Cancer Society, there is no direct link to ovarian cancer using asbestos-free talc hygiene products.
+However, scientists generally accept that using talc with asbestos can cause cancer if inhaled.

 However, there is less evidence to show that asbestos-free talc inhaled into the lungs causes cancer.
 Laboratory studies have been done on animals to see if talc exposure has caused health problems and tumor development.

-Other studies have been conducted on humans to see if there is a potential risk of developing ovarian cancer using talc products among various people.
-There is not sufficient evidence to identify problems with using asbestos-free talcum powder products due to mixed results.
+Other studies have been conducted on humans to identify a potential risk of developing ovarian cancer using talc products among various people.
+However, there is insufficient evidence to identify problems with using asbestos-free talcum powder products due to mixed results.

 Jonathan Rosenfeld of Rosenfeld Injury Lawyers shares the talcum powder lawsuit FAQ's to answer the most-often asked questions about the talcum powder ovarian cancer lawsuits.

 How Do You Get Cancer From Talcum Powder?

 Talcum powder is made from talc, a mined milled mineral from the earth, where the milling process crushes its components of hydrogen, oxygen, silicon, magnesium, and sometimes asbestos.